hrc2021/filterdesign/Digital_Filters/README.md

 Define Variables
 ```
 Classifcation = "Butterworth" or "Chebyshev"
-Yype = "Low" or "High" or "Band" or "Notch"
+Type = "Low" or "High" or "Band" or "Notch"
 Amax = #
 Amin = #
 F= [Fpass, Fstop];